ibexa/documentation-developer/docs/permissions/limitation_reference.md

 |"self"|"self"|Only the User who is the owner of the cart gets access.|
 |`null`| none |User can access all carts.|

-## Change Owner Limitation
+## Change Owner limitation

-The Change Owner (`ChangeOwner`) Limitation specifies whether the user can change the owner of a content item.
+The Change Owner (`ChangeOwner`) limitation specifies whether the user can change the owner of a content item.

 ### Possible values